bakpakin/Fennel/tutorial.md

 {:key value :number 531}
 ```

-If a table has string keys like this, you can pull values out of it
+If a table has string keys like this, you can pull fields out of it
 easily with a dot if the keys are known up front:

 ```fennel